This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 In the case of assessment notices issued by the tax authorities, additional taxes as well as penalties and interest are usually to be paid within 60 days from receipt of the notice.
 In the case the assessment notice is appealed, the taxpayer is required to make provisional partial payment of the tax in dispute.
-In certain instances, e.g., transfer pricing adjustments, the taxpayer can claim the suspension of collection.
+In certain instances, e.g., transfer pricing adjustments for which the taxpayer wishes to require a MAP, the taxpayer can claim the suspension of collection.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?

 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?